paprins/tfmake/README.md

 Note:

- parameter 'env' is only required when selecting an environment parameter 'args' can be used to pass terraform understandable arguments.
-Example: "make apply args='-input=false -no-color -auto-approve'"
+ parameter 'env' is only required when selecting an environment '<TERRAFORM ARGUMENTS>' can be used to pass terraform understandable arguments.
+Example: "make apply input=false no-color auto-approve". <- no dashes
 ```

 > Use `tfmake azure help` to see the `azure` edition ...